-What is System-Built Construction?
+What is Prefab Construction?

 Pre-cut Shipped Loose Lumber Packages

-Specialty Types of System-Built Construction
+Specialty Types of Prefab Construction

-SIPS construction is also a specialty type of construction and another way to prefabricate your home.
-SIPS can be used as a standalone product or is a popular option with timber frame construction.
-Panels are created in a factory setting using OSB on both sides with a foam core.
-Large panels are then cut into smaller sections so they can fit on a flatbed truck.
-SIPS manufacturer Murus Company, uses a patented cam-lock system and that results in as much as a 30% savings on installation time over SIPS that use the spline method of joining panels.
+Structural Insulated Panels (SIPS) construction is also a specialty type of construction and another way to prefabricate your home.
+Manufactured in a factory, they can be a standalone product or is a popular option with timber frame construction.
+The panels consist of an insulating foam core sandwiched between two pieces of oriented strand board (OSB).
+They cut the large panels into smaller sections so they can fit on a flatbed truck.
+SIPS manufacturer Murus Company uses a patented cam-lock system resulting in up to a 30% savings on installation time over SIPS that use the spline method of joining panels.

 Log Home Construction

 Another unique prefab building method is log home construction.
 It offers a rustic finished look with exposed logs in the home.
 In a traditional log home design, logs are visible on the outside and the inside.
 Log home construction allows faster onsite construction.
 Log homes manufactured in a factory setting using CNC machinery.
 The structural portion of a home is built by stacking logs horizontally for walls.
 One downside to this construction method is that the log home industry has faced challenges with energy efficiency.
 To clarify, most modern-day log home companies have addressed the energy efficiency concern, each company handling the issue differently.

 What does Davis Frame offer for prefab construction?
 To summarize, we are a designer and manufacturer that offers a few different prefab structural shell package options.
 Our package options include timber frame construction, SIPS, panelized walls, and pre-cut shipped loose dimensional framing packages.